 If you get to the latter half of the season and you still believe your child/athlete is going to be selected for Cadet/Junior Euros or Worlds despite failing to meet qualification criteria we strongly advise parents to talk to the personal coach about whether this is realistic.
 If the personal coach agrees that the athlete might still be on track for selection, the next step is for the personal coaches and athletes to have a conversation early with the ADP coaches.
 This is to ‘check-in’ around what they think the athlete might need to do to be in a position to be selected.
 Regular check-ins (especially in the context of an up-to-date athlete profile) will help manage expectations over selection and lessen the chances that any non selection comes as a surprise.
 As a parent you should be working with the personal coach to manage your child’s expectations based on their likelihood achieving the actual qualification standard.

-Please support your child/athlete in the initial completion and ongoing maintenance of their individual athlete profile.
-This process is a great way of identifying development gaps in athletes and the earlier these are identified and addressed the more likely that an athlete will end up with the skills to perform at the highest levels.
-Discretionary selections will take into account the athlete profiles and any discretionary application should include a copy of the latest athlete profile.
-More information about athlete profiles can be found <here>
+Please support your child/athlete in the initial completion and ongoing maintenance of their individual athlete development plans.
+The assessment process is a great way of identifying development gaps in athletes and the earlier these are identified and addressed the more likely that an athlete will end up with the skills to perform at the highest levels.
+Discretionary selections will take into account these athlete documents and any discretionary application should include a copy of the latest version.
+For more information please see here.

 1) The most important thing to consider at this stage is your role in the welfare of the young athlete and supporting them through the next few weeks is your priority.
 Parents and personal coaches play a vital part in positive role modelling at these crucial moments in a young athlete’s competitive career.
 Non selection is a part of competitive sport and helping your child/athlete to process non selection in a positive constructive way and develop resilience will help them develop into a successful elite athlete.
 If a child /athlete has not met a qualification standard this could be an opportunity to discuss plans for next year to increase chances of qualification.
 (Please note this is not the time to try to force a BF to implement a change in qualification standards!).
 If you are concerned that your child/athlete is not coping with non selection please reach out to your club welfare officer or the BF Safeguarding Officer for further advice and support.